 We are a biotechnology company with a limited operating history.
 Investment in product development in the healthcare industry, including of biotechnology products, is highly speculative because it entails substantial upfront capital expenditures and significant risk that any potential product candidate will fail to demonstrate adequate effect or an acceptable safety profile, gain regulatory approval and/or become commercially viable.
-To date, our product candidates have been or are currently being studied in Clinical Studies as food products.
-Subject to positive feedback and allowance by FDA for our AXA1665 and AXA1125 programs, we plan to pursue future development of AXA1665 and AXA1125 in Clinical Trials enabled by IND applications.
+Our AXA Candidates are currently being studied in Non-IND, IRB-Approved Clinical Studies as food products.
 We have no products approved for commercial sale, have not generated any revenue from product sales to date and continue to incur significant research and development and other expenses related to our ongoing operations.
 As a result, we are not profitable and have incurred losses in each period since our inception in 2008.
-Our net loss was \$41.3 million for the nine months ended September 30, 2020 and \$59.0 million for the year ended December 31, 2019, respectively.
-As of September 30, 2020, we had an accumulated deficit of \$257.4 million.
-We expect to continue to incur significant losses for the foreseeable future, and we expect these losses to increase as we continue our research and development of our product candidates in Clinical Studies, Clinical Trials for any product candidate we elect to develop as a drug product candidate under an IND and as we seek regulatory approvals, as necessary, for and commercialize our product candidates, if approved.
+Our net loss was \$11.6 million for the three months ended March 31, 2019 and \$36.1 million for the year ended December 31, 2018, respectively.
+As of March 31, 2019, we had an accumulated deficit of \$168.6 million.
+We expect to continue to incur significant losses for the foreseeable future, and we expect these losses to increase as we continue our research and development of, and if we choose to develop our AXA Candidates under an IND seek regulatory approvals for, our AXA Candidates.
 We anticipate that our expenses will increase substantially if, and as, we:

-- conduct preclinical studies, Clinical Studies, and for those product candidates that we elect to develop as therapeutics, Clinical Trials or their equivalent in non-U.S. jurisdictions; - incur setbacks or delays to the initiation or completion of preclinical studies, product development, Clinical Studies and/or Clinical Trials due to the COVID-19 pandemic; - further develop our proprietary human-focused product development platform; - continue to discover and develop our current product candidates as well as additional product candidates; - maintain, expand and protect our intellectual property portfolio; - hire or contract additional clinical, scientific, manufacturing, quality and commercial personnel to support our product research, development and commercialization efforts; - continue to develop, scale and validate a manufacturing process and specifications for our product candidates, including under requirements for drug development; - incur any disruption or delays to the supply of our product candidates due to the COVID-19 pandemic; - continue to establish in-house manufacturing capabilities for our research and product development efforts; - establish a commercial manufacturing source and secure supply chain capacity sufficient to provide preclinical study material, Clinical Study material, Clinical Trial material for any product candidate we elect to develop as a drug product candidate under an IND, and commercial quantities of any product candidates that we may commercialize as drug or non-drug products, following receipt of any necessary approvals or authorizations; - acquire or in-license other product candidates and technologies; - seek various non-drug product marketing pathways and, if applicable, drug regulatory authorizations; - establish a sales, marketing and distribution infrastructure to commercialize any product candidates for which we may obtain regulatory approval or identify an alternate regulatory pathway to market; and
+- conduct preclinical studies and additional Non-IND, IRB-Approved Clinical Studies and, for any AXA Candidate we elect to develop as a drug product candidate, initiate Clinical Trials to develop an AXA Candidate under an IND or its equivalent in non-U.S. jurisdictions; - further develop our proprietary human-focused product development platform, our AXA Development Platform; - · continue to discover and develop our current AXA Candidates as well as additional AXA Candidates; - maintain, expand and protect our intellectual property portfolio; - hire or contract additional clinical, scientific, manufacturing and commercial personnel to support our product research, development and commercialization efforts; - continue to develop, scale and validate a manufacturing process and specifications for our AXA Candidates; - · continue to establish in-house manufacturing capabilities for our research and product development efforts; - establish a commercial manufacturing source and secure supply chain capacity sufficient to provide preclinical study material, Non-IND, IRB-Approved Clinical Study material, Clinical Trial material for any

+AXA Candidate we elect to develop as a drug product candidate under an IND, and commercial quantities of any AXA Candidates that we may commercialize as a drug or non-drug product candidate, following receipt of any necessary approvals or authorizations;

-• add operational, compliance, financial and management information systems and personnel to support our operations as a public company.
+- acquire or in-license other candidates and technologies; - seek various non-drug product marketing pathways and, if applicable, drug regulatory authorizations; - establish a sales, marketing and distribution infrastructure to commercialize any AXA Candidates for which we may obtain regulatory approval or identify an alternate regulatory pathway to market; and - add operational, compliance, financial and management information systems and personnel to support our transition to a public company.